Skip to Content

 A road trip through the Piney Wood of East Texas is one of the best Texas road trips for nature lovers.

-Drive a couple of hours east of Dallas-Fort Worth, and you will feel like you are in a totally different area of Texas.
+Drive a couple of hours east of Dallas-Fort Worth, and you will feel like you are in a different area of Texas.

 The first stop here is the small town of Canton, Texas.